tomjpandolfi/donate/README.md

 # CryptoDonate

-A JavaScript library to put up donation buttons for cryptocurrencies.
+A JavaScript library to put up donation buttons for cryptocurrencies on websites.
+One click with guarantee of maximising impact.

-Source: Subins
+Source: Subins2000

 Idea: Sheik